-For fiscal 2009, the compensation for the executive officers of the Company, including the Named Executive Officers, consisted of four components: base salary, annual bonus, long-term incentive in the form of options, and retirement benefits which are discussed under the "Defined Benefit Pension Plan" section of this Circular.
+For fiscal 2010, the compensation for the executive officers of the Company, including the Named Executive Officers, consisted of the following:

+- Base salary;

+- Annual incentive (bonus);

+- Long-term incentive plan (options); and

+- Retirement benefits (discussed under the section "Defined Benefit Pension Plan" of this Circular.)

 Executives also benefit from the Company's group insurance plans on the same basis as all other employees.
 None of the Named Executive Officers have a written employment contract with the Company.